grootmax/Pagination/README.md

-This is one of my first task on web development.
+This is one of my first tasks on web development.

 USED STACK : HTML,CSS.